 When you talk to people in the private aviation industry, there is a belief that some operators play it looser than they should.

-Below we offer suggested questions about your potential jet card provider or for your charter broker if that’s the way you prefer to go as well as about the operators they source planes from (if it’s not from planes they own or manage); the standards for the aircraft they will use; and the standards for the pilots who will fly your flights.
+It ranges from how they source planes from (if it’s not from planes they own or manage), the standards for the aircraft they will use, and the standards for the pilots who will fly your flights.

 Jet Card Provider/Charter Broker Questions: